jpulse-net/jpulse-framework/site/README.md

 - **W-014 Site Override System**: Compatible with jPulse Framework v0.4.10+
 - **W-047 Site Guidelines**: Compatible with jPulse Framework v0.5.0+

-For more information, see the main project documentation and `tt-w-014-w-045-mvc-site-plugins-architecture.md`.
+For more information, see the main project documentation.